kantord/LibreLingo/docs/index.md

 The course editor is in a very early stage, and is only usable by developers.
 Since it's not publicly hosted yet, you can only use it for testing purposes.

-The course editor is implemented as a django project in the `course_editor` folder.
+The course editor is implemented as a Django project in the `course_editor` folder.

 If you want to set up your course editor with real data, you can find a database dump here: `src/courses/spanish-from-english/courseData.json`